nhsuk/nhsuk-frontend/packages/components/skip-link/README.md

 Find out more about the skip link component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/).

+## Dependencies
+To fix a VoiceOver issue with the skip link not focussing down to the content, include the skip link JavaScript file.

 ## Example

 [Preview the skip link component]()